-If you are a woman or girl with disability and would like to learn more about your human rights and how they can be used to achieve change in your life or the lives of other women and girls with disability, this Toolkit is for you.
+If you are a woman or girl with disability and would like to learn more about your human rights and how they can be used to achieve change in your life or the lives of others, this Toolkit is for you.

 Read and download the Human Rights Toolkit